2026 SCA AUSTRALASIA CONFERENCE

 1430-1510 - What Clients Really Want (But Rarely Tell You)

 Clients often share concerns only when something goes wrong and even then, the full truth is rarely spoken.
 This panel session offers candid insight into what clients value, what frustrates them, and where service expectations are quietly shifting.
-The discussion explores real client experiences, decision-making triggers, and trust drivers in strata relationships.
+The discussion explores real experiences, decision-making triggers, and trust drivers in strata relationships.
 Honest and unfiltered, this session challenges assumptions and creates space for reflection on how service delivery can evolve to better meet client needs.

 1510-1540 - Afternoon Tea